 Some thought he was ridiculous and unbelievable, because of his extremely deviant behaviors.

-Others believed that he was just playful, curious and a huge fan of absolute freedom, but he was still a good monarch who achieved excellent military success and always made right decisions in regard to governance.
+Others believed that he was just playful, curious, and a huge fan of absolute freedom.
+He was still a good monarch who selected many intelligent officials and applied devolution, but in the meanwhile, he always had everything under control.